Some New Constructions of Generalized Plateaued Functions: Generalized indirect sum for constructing generalized plateaued functions

-In the rest of this paper, by using Corollary 3, we give constructions of plateaued functions in the subclass \emph{WRP} of the class of weakly regular plateaued functions and vectorial plateaued functions.
+In the rest of this section, by using Corollary 5, we give constructions of plateaued functions in the subclass \emph{WRP} of the class of weakly regular plateaued functions and vectorial plateaued functions.

-In \cite{Mesnager6}, Mesnager and S{\i}nak introduced the notion of class \emph{WRP}, which is a subclass of the class of weakly regular plateaued functions and plays an important role in constructing minimal linear codes and strongly regular graphs (see \cite{Mesnager6}, \cite{Mesnager7}).
+In \cite{Mesnager7}, Mesnager and S{\i}nak introduced the notion of class \emph{WRP}, which is a subclass of the class of weakly regular plateaued functions and plays an important role in constructing minimal linear codes and strongly regular graphs (see \cite{Mesnager7}, \cite{Mesnager8}).
 Let $p$ be an odd prime.
 Let $f: V_{n}\rightarrow \mathbb{F}_{p}$ be an unbalanced weakly regular $s$-plateaued function.
 If $f(0)=0$ and there exists an even positive integer $h$ with $gcd(h-1, p-1)=1$ such that $f(ax)=a^{h}f(x), x \in V_{n}$ for any $a\in \mathbb{F}_{p}^{*}$, then $f$ belongs to the class \emph{WRP}.
 Note that all quadratic functions without affine term are in the class \emph{WRP} and $h=2$.
-We give a construction of non-quadratic plateaued functions in the class \emph{WRP} by using Corollary 3.
+We give a construction of non-quadratic plateaued functions in the class \emph{WRP} by using Corollary 5.